mbergq/react-project/react-project/README.md

 I might continue to develop the styling and responsiveness later as it is very basic and dry right now.
 There is also a lot of things i know i can add to the 'Paint' page.

+I also know i can improve quite a bit on the formik-form, the name of the inputfield is bad and not logical at the moment